osisoft/OCS-Docs/content/communities/share-unshare-streams.md

 1. On the navigation bar, click **Sequential Data Store**.
 2. If necessary, select a namespace or community from the **Change Namespace or Community** dropdown list.<br>![](images\select-namespace-community.png "Select a namespace or community")
 3. Use the toggle switches to filter streams by namespace or community.<br>![](images\namespace-communities-switches.png "Filter by namespace or community")
-4. From the list, select a namespace or a community.
+4. From the list, select a namespace or a community.<br>To search for a particular stream, you can sort streams by name by clicking on the **Name** header.
+You can also refine the list of streams displayed by using the **Search for streams** text box.
 5. From the list of streams, select one or more to unshare.
 6. Select **More Options** ![More Options](images\more-options.png "More Options") and select **Unshare Stream** from the dropdown list.<br>If you selected multiple streams in the previous step, a pane appears for managing streams.
 You can select **Unshare Streams** on that pane.
 7. When prompted for confirmation, click **Unshare**.<br>